-Tabbed browsing is a form of Internet navigation that allows a user to browse multiple pages in a single window.
+Tabbed browsing is a form of Internet navigation that allows a user to browse multiple web pages in a single window.
+These additional pages are denoted by tabs at the top of the browser window.
 This feature is for users who do want to view multiple sites, but don't want to have multiple browser windows open.
 In the image to the right, you can see that the Mozilla Firefox 1.0.7 window has two tabs open; just above the browser window.

 Tip: Use the keyboard shortcut key Ctrl+T to open a new tab.
-Open any closed tab by pressing Ctrl+Shift+T or clicking with your mouse wheel.
+You man open any tab that you had previously closed by pressing Ctrl+Shift+T.

-Below is another image and example of how Internet tabs may look.
-In this example, you can see two tabs open in Google Chrome and clicking between these two tabs would switch between the open pages.
+Below is another image that shows how Internet tabs may look.
+In this example, you can see two tabs open in Google Chrome.
+Clicking either of these two tabs would switch between the open pages.